 Note – This hike fits a series of semi long-distance walks in the territories of Europe’s autochthonous minorities, or coast trails, in an effort to experience, understand their landscape and culture.
 Exactly where the Frisia Coast Trail is all about too.

-For these reasons the Frisian bastards hiked the Cape Wrath Trail in the northwest of Scotland (read our posts “My God, the Germans bought all the bread!” cried Moira and A Horsewoman from Harlingen in the Scottish Highlands), the Pembrokeshire Coast Path in the southwest of Wales (read our post Croeso i Gerddwyr), the Rota Vicentina in the southwest of Portugal (read our post Surf on someone else’s Turf.
-Hiking the Rota Vicentina), and the Andalucian Coast to Coast Walk in the southwest of Spain (read our post Naranjas and Reservoir Dogs: Hiking in Andalusia).
+For these reasons the Frisian bastards hiked the Cape Wrath Trail in the northwest of Scotland (read our blog posts “My God, the Germans bought all the bread!” cried Moira and A Horsewoman from Harlingen in the Scottish Highlands), the Pembrokeshire Coast Path in the southwest of Wales (read our blog post Croeso i Gerddwyr), the Rota Vicentina in the southwest of Portugal (read our blog post Surf on someone else’s Turf.
+Hiking the Rota Vicentina), and the Andalucian Coast to Coast Walk in the southwest of Spain (read our blog post Naranjas and Reservoir Dogs: Hiking in Andalusia).

 Suggested music